 Belt and Road Initiative

 17. We note that the vast majority of the Parties to the Aarhus Convention and to the Protocol are involved in the Belt and Road Initiative, the transcontinental long-term policy and investment programme that aims at infrastructure development and acceleration of the economic integration of countries along the route of the historic Silk Road.
 Putting safeguards in place through national legislation, international agreements and financial and compliance instruments is critical.
-We call on Parties to ensure that the obligations under these treaties are fully adhered to in implementing the Belt and Road Initiative.
+We call on Parties to ensure that the obligations under the Aarhus Convention and under the Protocolare fully adhered to in implementing the Belt and Road Initiative.

 III.
 Path for the future